Can’t run because you’ve entered an invalid browser name

 - Replay Firefox

-must be set for either browser to capture metadata about the test run.When running locally, you can set these variables in your npm scripts so they are set every time:
+RECORD_ALL_CONTENT must be set when using replay-firefox to record replaysRECORD_REPLAY_METADATA_FILE must be set for either browser to capture metadata about the test run.When running locally, you can set these variables in your npm scripts so they are set every time:

 "scripts": {